MBTemple/project-faadbot/README.md

 #### Alex - Streamer

 Alex, age 23, is a college student at XYZ university in Vermont.
 He is in his third year for an accounting degree.
 When Alex isn't busy with his academics, he spends a significant amount of his time playing video games.
-TAlex frequently uses discord to coordinate and communicate with his friends while playing games with them.
+Alex frequently uses discord to coordinate and communicate with his friends while playing games with them.
 Recently, with the increasing popularity of video game streaming in the past year, Alex wanted to attempt it himself.
 Since a majority of the starting difficulty of a streamer stems from advertising your channel, Alex takes to